-Arrival transfers from your international flights in Buenos Aires are not included; however, your Travel Professional or Polar Travel Advisor can arrange them for you.
+Arrival transfers from your international flights in Buenos Aires are not included.

 We request that you provide your flight details to Quark Expeditions at least 30 days prior to traveling.

 PLEASE NOTE

 Included Hotel Accommodations:

 Your included accommodation begins on Day 1 of your itinerary.
 The specific hotel will be indicated on your final voyage confirmation.
 If you are arriving prior to Day 1 of your expedition or are staying after the disembarkation day and would like help booking a pre- or post-stay, please contact your preferred travel agent or Quark Expeditions for hotel options.
 As accommodation space is limited, you are encouraged to request any extra nights as early as possible.